qanh3007hcmut/Smart_Home/docs/HomeAssistant.md

     - The default port for Home Assistant is `8123`.

 4. **Sign In**:
-    - Username: iot12345
+    - Username: localhost
-    - Password: IOT12345
+    - Password: localhost

 5. **Stop the Home Assistant Container**:
-    - Run the following command to start the container:
+    - Run the following command to stop the container:
       ```bash
       docker-compose -f docker/docker-compose.yml stop
       ```